 The National Conference & Exhibition is dedicated to keeping you abreast of the latest best practices in pediatrics.
 Whether you are looking to obtain continuing medical education (CME) credits or dedicated to lifelong learning, this conference provides a large selection of pediatric educational opportunities in a variety of formats and topic areas.
 In addition to the education offered in our program, the AAP also showcases the latest pediatric resources and innovations on the exhibit floor in its AAP Resource Center.
 For more information on specific sessions, see the Conference Schedule.

 The American Academy of Pediatrics (AAP) Continuing Medical Education/Continuing Professional Development (CME/CPD) program develops, maintains, and improves the competence and professional performance of pediatricians and pediatric health care professionals by providing quality, relevant, accessible, and effective educational experiences that address gaps in professional practice.
 The National Conference & Exhibition strives to meet participants’ identified educational needs and support their life-long learning with a goal of improving care for children and families.
 The AAP is committed to excellence and innovation in education.
 The AAP National Conference is the forum at which pediatric professionals meet and interact for updates, review of pediatric practice, research, and advocacy.
-The National Conference provides a place for the AAP governance/administration/organization to interact with its general
+The National Conference provides a place for the AAP governance/administration/organization to interact with its general membership.

 The instruction (learning experience) in this activity will: